desertkun/brainout/Readme.md

 Do NOT let the IDE "load gradle project", just stick with ipr.

+Make sure you build your data, call `./gradlew make_data`

 Then,

 1. `./gradlew desktop:dist` to build desktop client